Formal Fashion for Men: A Guide on How to Dress Sharp for Any Occasion

 2. Weddings & Formal Gatherings

-A navy or black suit is the safe bet.
+A navy or black suit is the safest choice.

-For evening weddings, opt for a tuxedo with a bow tie.
+For evening weddings, wear a tuxedo with a bow tie.

-Coordinate your shoes and belt to keep things looking polished.
+Match your shoes and belt to maintain a polished look.

 3. Black-Tie Affairs